adnammit/notes/shell.md

 * aliases:
    - aliases should be used when you need to simply modify the behavior of a command `alias ls="ls --color=auto"`
+   - you can call a command without it's alias by writing it in all caps:
+          `$ LS     // calls the generic 'ls' command with no arguments of the alias`
 * functions:
    - functions are a bit more complex than aliases and may take arguments, but are not things you would necessarily use on your own